 British Climbing Grades for Trad

-The British climbing grading system for trad has given me a headache or two as it’s definitely one of the harder systems to wrap your head around.
+Out of all the rock climbing grades, the British climbing grading system for trad has given me a headache or two as it’s definitely one of the harder systems to wrap your head around.
 You may remember from the section on the Yosemite Decimal System that climbs in the United States will have a difficulty rating and then, if necessary, a second danger rating.

 There are two parts to the British climbing grades.
 The first part is an adjectival grade ranging from: